-How Sizes of Awards Were Determined in 2019
+How Sizes of Awards Were Determined in 2020

-Determination of Targeted Aggregate Values.
-The Compensation Committee grants all equity awards, including awards to our named executive officers, based on an aggregate targeted dollar value for each award.
-In February 2019, in determining the targeted aggregate dollar value of the equity awards to be granted to each of our named executive officers for 2019, the Compensation Committee took into consideration comparable peer group equity award value data provided by the Compensation Consultant (targeting the 50th to 75th percentile), the criticality of the executive's skill set and expected future contributions, the overall equity position of each executive, the retentive value of such overall equity position given our significant share price decline, and shareholder and advisory firm feedback.
-The Compensation Committee also took into account the importance of retaining a consistent and cohesive management team to continue to execute on the Company's medium- and long-term business strategy and creation of shareholder value.
+Determination of Target Aggregate Values

+The Compensation Committee grants all awards to our named executive officers based on an aggregate target dollar value for each award.
+In February 2020, in determining the target aggregate dollar value of the equity awards to be granted to each of our named executive officers for 2020, the Compensation Committee took into consideration comparable peer group equity award value data provided by the Compensation Consultant (see "2020 and 2021 Peer Groups" on page 79 of this proxy statement for a discussion of our revised peer group) and targeted the 50th percentile of such peer group for the CEO and the 50th to 75th percentile of such peer group for the other named executive officers based on the criticality of the executive's skill set and expected future contributions, the overall equity position of each executive and the retentive value of such overall equity position given our significant share price decline.
+The Compensation Committee also took into account the importance of retaining a consistent and cohesive management team to continue to execute on the Company's medium- and long-term business strategy and to create shareholder value.

-For named executive officers other than Mr. Pops, the Compensation Committee also considered Mr. Pops' recommendations with respect to equity award values based on his assessment of the criticality of each named executive officer's skill set and expected future contributions to achievement of the Company's longterm objectives.
+For named executive officers other than Mr. Pops, the Compensation Committee also considered Mr. Pops' recommendations with respect to equity award values based on his assessment of the criticality of each named executive officer's skill set and expected future contributions to achievement of the Company's long-term objectives.

-Conversion into Share Amounts.
-The Compensation Committee converts the targeted aggregate dollar value of each award into a number of ordinary shares using per share value, determined a number of days prior to the grant date based on an averaging methodology designed to address week-to-week share price volatility over a defined period of time and, for awards of stock options, the Black-Scholes valuation model.
-Based upon the factors and methodology discussed above, the Compensation Committee granted the following equity awards to each of our named executive officers for 2019:
+Conversion into Share Amounts

+The Compensation Committee converts the target aggregate dollar value of each award into a number of ordinary shares using per share value based on the closing price of our ordinary shares on the Nasdaq Global Select Market on the date of grant and, for awards of stock options, the Black-Scholes valuation model.
+Based upon the factors and methodology discussed above, the Compensation Committee granted the following awards to each of our named executive officers for 2020:

-Named Executive Officer Time-Vesting Restricted Stock Unit Awards Time-Vesting Stock Options Time- and Performance-Vesting Stock Options
+Named Executive Officer Time-Vesting Stock Options Time-Vesting Restricted Stock Unit Awards Performance-Vesting Restricted Stock Unit Awards

-Richard F. Pops 129,600 121,000 382,200
+Richard F. Pops 358,466 217,817

-James A. Robinson 40,400 157,000

-James M. Frates 23,300 90,600
+James M. Frates 102,337 24,474 24,474

-David J. Gaffin 27,500 106,700

 Craig C. Hopkinson, M.D.
-27,500 106,700
+168,856 40,382 40,382

+David J. Gaffin 117,688 28,145 28,145

-Michael J. Landine 23,300 90,600
+Michael J. Landine 89,545 21,415 21,415